nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 The output when you search by date is as follows:  <br/>
 ![EventSearchByDate](userGuidePic/eventSearch1.PNG)

+> :information_source: Notice that both return the same output.
+>
 [Return to the top](#user-guide)

 #### Add a participant to an event: `addAttendance`